SGMOModeling/PyWFM/docs/_build/html/_sources/tutorial/tutorial01_pywfm_runsamplemodel.rst.txt

 .. note::

    This function provides template code for the user to interact with the model application on a timestep by timestep basis.
-If the user only wants to run the entire simulation from python using IWFMModel.simulate_all()
+If the user only wants to run the entire simulation from python using IWFMModel.simulate_all().

+   Otherwise, certain time series data can be updated during a simulation using IWFMModel.read_timeseries_data_overwrite()

 Set Paths to the IWFM DLL, Preprocessor Input File, and Simulation Input File